The Future of Roads: Intelligent Road Studs

-The ‘Intelligent LED Road Stud’ is the evolution of the cat’s eye - taking it from the simple reflective lane indicator to a powered light visible from a kilometre away, that can also be connected to other traffic systems and turned on and off to help direct traffic flow.
+The ‘Intelligent LED Road Stud’ is the evolution of the cat’s eye taking it from the simple reflective lane indicator to a powered light visible from a kilometre away, which can also be connected to other traffic systems and turned on and off to help direct traffic flow.

 One of the primary uses it is being tested for is on roundabouts, where fixed cats eyes are not usually possible because of the multidirectional and fluid nature of the traffic flow around them.
 These new road studs will be synchronised with the traffic lights, turning on as the lights turn green and directing drivers to their correct lane eliminating confusion.

 Roundabouts are proven to reduce the numbers of fatal collisions compared with cross junctions, but a side effect is that they can sometimes increase the total numbers accidents depending on the complexity of the layout.
 Drivers can sometimes struggle to interpret road markings (if the road markings haven’t been worn away) and signs quickly enough and can lose lane discipline - it is hoped the new studs will solve this problem.